muses-code-js/express-workshop-2/_steps/step08.md

 });
 ```

-The frontend expects the response to contain the object converted into a JSON string.  `response.send()` automatically does that conversion for you if you pass it an object.
+The client expects the response to contain the object converted into a JSON string.  `response.send()` automatically does that conversion for you if you pass it an object.

 ## Test it out